awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.rst

 List Data Stream Shards
 =======================

 List the details of up to 100 shards in a specific stream.

-To list the shards in a |AKS| stream , use the :AKS-api:`ListShards <API_ListShards>` operation.
+To list the shards in a |AK| data stream, use the :AKS-api:`ListShards <API_ListShards>` operation.

 **Imports**